 The City of London has a wide range of parking regulations designed to provide safe streets and better traffic flow throughout the city.
+Register for overnight parking, pay a ticket, report a complaint and find out more about downtown parking.
+Overnight parking is restricted on city streets from November 1 to April 30, inclusive.
+To apply for an overnight parking pass, check out the parking tools section below.

 Motorists wishing to take advantage of this opportunity will need to use the HonkMobile app to access parking from their phone, tablet or computer.